 Born Suffolk, 1945, Maggi Hambling is a household name in British art.
 She studied with Lett Haines and Cederic Morris and studied at Ipswich School of Art, Camberwell School of Art and Slade School of Fine Art.
 She was the First Artist in Residence at the National Gallery in 1980-81, and among other of her works, her portraits of George Melly and Max Wall hang in the National Portrait Gallery.
 Public collections holding her work include: British Museum, Tate Collection, National Gallery, London, and Gulbenkian Foundation, Lisbon.
 The monograph MAGGI HAMBLING THE WORKS and conversations with Andrew Lambirth was published in 2006 (Unicorn Press).
 In 2010, Maggi Hambling was awarded a CBE.
 Her public sculpture Scallop, a monument to the composer Benjamin Britten, stands on Aldeburgh beach, Suffolk, and her main muse of recent years has been the North Sea, to great critical acclaim.

 Created by Maggi Hambling for the High Altar at Winchester Cathedral, are a new set of tapestries created in 2013, the artist’s first, which were formally dedicated on 7 July 2013.
 Maggi Hambling collaborated with Ateliers Pinton – a French tapestry workshop in the Aubusson region which has worked with artists such as Picasso, Miro, Leger and Sutherland (for Coventry).
 MAGGI HAMBLING: WALL OF WATER, a solo show from May -July 2013 at the prestigious Hermitage Museum, St Petersburg, Russia was very well received by public and press in Russia.
 Maggi Hambling’s exhibition ‘Walls of Water’ in at the National Callery, London, 26th Nov 2014 t0 15th Feb 2015.
 Maggi Hambling – Touch : works on paper was a major solo exhibition at the British Museum, London, 8 September 2016 – 29 January 2017.
 Following articles and interviews in Vogue magazine (click: Vogue); 2018 is a very busy year for Maggi Hambling.
 Michael Jackson : On The Wall, National Portrait Gallery, London, 28 June – 21 October displays Maggi’s famous portrait of Michael Jackson.
 Maggi Hambling has also just accepted a major public commission for a memorial sculpture commemorating Mary Wollstonecraft in north London.
-She is currently enjoying a major museum retrospective at the Central Academy of Fine Arts Museum in Beijing.
-It is her first solo museum exhibition in China, for details, click: For Beauty Is Nothing But The Beginning Of Terror.
+Her major museum retrospective (her first solo museum exhibition in China) at the Central Academy of Fine Arts Museum in Beijing is touring to Guangdong Museum of Art, Guangzhou, in July.
+For details, click: For Beauty Is Nothing But A Thing Of Terror .